Evidence Based

 • Pregnant women have increased nutritional needs, particularly for carbohydrates, which are crucial for fetal development and preventing complications.

-• Adhering to a keto diet during pregnancy may lead to nutritional deficiencies, which can negatively impact both the mother and the fetus.
+• Following a keto diet while pregnant may result in nutritional deficiencies, which can negatively affect both the mother and the fetus.

 • Pregnant women considering a keto diet should consult with healthcare providers to ensure they are meeting all nutritional requirements and to discuss potential risks.